Hispanics and Latinos in California: Demographics

-The Imperial Valley on the U.S.-Mexican border is about 82-87% Hispanic, including many decedents of Chinese Mexican refugees from the Mexican Revolution.
+The Imperial Valley on the U.S.-Mexican border is about 82-87% Hispanic, including many descendants of Chinese Mexican refugees from the Mexican Revolution.
 Communities with many Hispanics can also be found in Riverside County, especially at its eastern end, and the Coachella Valley.
 The Central Valley has many Mexican American migrant farm workers.
 Hispanics are the majority (and sometimes, plurality) in 14 other counties: Colusa, Fresno, Glenn, Kern, Kings, Los Angeles (the county is 45% Latino), Madera, Merced, Monterey (esp. the Salinas area), San Benito, San Bernardino, Santa Cruz (estimated 30–40% due to migrant labor patterns), Tulare and Yolo counties.

 Hispanics make up at least 20% of the San Francisco Bay Area.
 Many live in San Mateo, Alameda and Santa Clara counties, as well in San Francisco.
 The Napa Valley and Salinas Valley have predominantly Hispanic communities established by migrant farm workers.
 San Jose is about 30–35 percent Hispanic, the largest Hispanic community in northern California, while the Mission District, San Francisco and Lower/West Oakland has barrios established by Mexican and Hispanic American immigrants.
 The Mexican American communities of East Los Angeles and Logan Heights, San Diego, as well the San Joaquin Valley and Riverside county (almost half the population) are centers of historic Chicano and Hispanic cultures.

 Most of the state's Hispanics have Mexican ancestry, but there are many Cuban Americans, Puerto Ricans, Guatemalan Americans, Honduran Americans, Salvadoran Americans, and Nicaraguan Americans, Chilean Americans, Colombian Americans and Peruvian Americans.
 Los Angeles has the United States' largest Central American community, as well as the largest Mexican American community since the 1910s and 1920s.